d2alphame/derml/README.md

 previous one.
 This means sections cannot be nested

 ## Percent Blocks and Strings
 Percent Strings are lines that begin with the percent-space `% ` (there's a space after the '%' sign).
-These strings can contain anything programmers/authors of tools are free tos make use of these strings as they see fit.
+These strings can contain anything programmers/authors of tools are free to make use of these strings as they see fit.
 ```
 	% This is a percent string.
 ```